 Biophilic techniques also encourage natural ventilation:

-- Green walls and roofs: Plants absorb CO2 and emit oxygen while cooling air.
+- Green walls and roofs: Plants absorb CO2 and emit oxygen while cooling the surrounding air through evapotranspiration.

 - Earth sheltering: Soil insulates and moderates indoor temperatures for free cooling.